timothymickiewicz/Javascript-Quiz/README.md

 # Javascript-Quiz

 ## Purpose
 A quiz that tests the user on Javascript knowledge.
-Showcases features like background timing, checks for correct answering, and subtracts from timer for negative answers. </br>
+Showcases features like background timing, checks for correct answering, and subtracts from the timer for wrong answers.
+Users high score is logged with their initials to a persisting page. </br>

 ## Contributors
 Timothy Mickiewicz </br>